logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-explore-prometheus.md

 Logz.io's Infrastructure Monitoring (Metrics) accounts usage is calculated based on the Unique Time Series (UTS).

-A time series is a collection of pairs, each one including a timestamp and value.
-Each time series is uniquely identified by its name and a set of labels.
+A time series is a collection of pairs, each including a timestamp and value.
+Time series is uniquely identified by its name and a set of labels.

 For example, these are all seperate time series: